pkt-cash/pktd/README.md

 class of software is unique, in that it must maintain *bug-for-bug* compatability in consensus-critical codepaths.
-Nodes which incorporate their own changes, even well-intentioned *"fixes"*, may not be able to properly interoperate on the main network, and, in sufficient numbers, these nodes could unintentionally create a '*forked* isolated network, only able to work with other similarly modified nodes.
+Nodes which incorporate their own changes, even well-intentioned *"fixes"*, may not be able to properly interoperate on the main network, and, in sufficient numbers, these nodes could, unintentionally, create an isolated or '*forked*' blockchain, usable only by other similarly broken nodes.

 While not *currently* the source of any *known* issue, [Red Hat](https://bugzilla.redhat.com/buglist.cgi?bug_status=NEW&bug_status=ASSIGNED&bug_status=ON_QA&component=golang) will backport cherry-picked updates from unreleased versions (or produce their